Pratishruti11/Image-Forgery-Detection-using-Deep-learning/README.md

 # Image-Forgery-Detection-using-Deep-learning
 Using Convulation Neural Network(CNN)

-Dataset used in CASIA2 -Source:Kaggle
+Dataset used in CASIA2 - Source:Kaggle